 If you’ve got any automatic payments attached to the card you’re canceling, make sure to change the payments to another source before you close the account.
 This will help you avoid any missed or late payments on bills.

-4. Call the Credit Card Company to Cancel the Card
+4. Call the Credit Card Company To Cancel the Card

-Credit card company have different procedures for card cancellation.
+Credit card companies have different procedures for card cancellation.
 Call the issuer or check the company’s website to get its specific guidelines for closing the account.
 Then follow the directions exactly in order to avoid any misunderstandings.

-5. Check Your Credit Report to Confirm Cancellation
+5. Check Your Credit Report To Confirm Cancellation

-Any time you close an account, it is reported to the three major credit bureaus.
+Any time you close an account, it gets reported to the three major credit bureaus.
 This can take a bit of time, but after a month or so has passed, check your credit reports to confirm that the card has, in fact, been canceled.
 Here are several ways to get your credit report for free.

 If you don’t see the account closure on your reports, call the card issuer to make sure your request was honored.
 If it wasn’t, you may need to repeat the process.

 In most cases, canceling a credit card isn’t necessary and can actually hurt your credit score.
 But if you’re tired of paying an annual fee with no returns or can’t trust yourself to use a card wisely, that may be the best course of action.

 Just make sure to consider the ramifications carefully and follow the process outlined above, and then you can move on with one less thing to worry about in your life.